-My friend was six weeks away from getting married when her fiance abruptly announced with no prior warning that he wanted out.
-Two weeks before he was writing ‘I love you’ in the condensation of the kitchen window and and then in one fell swoop, the wedding off, and he refused to explain, speak with or see her and cut her and all of their mutual friends out of his life.
+A friend was six weeks away from her wedding when her fiance abruptly announced, with no prior warning, that he wanted out.
+Two weeks before, he wrote ‘I love you’ in the condensation of the kitchen window and then, in one fell swoop, the wedding was off.
+He refused to explain, speak with or see her and cut her and all of their mutual friends out of his life.

-These are just two examples of a story that I’ve heard many times: When a relationship is abruptly ended, you’re cut off, there’s no explanation, nothing, and you wonder what you did and have to process the loss and closure alone.
-You feel duped, play the relationship back and search for the signs, but you ultimately end up blaming yourself.
-I guess it’s the relationship version of being told you’re doing great at your job and then being sacked or made redundant out of the blue with little or no explanation.
+When somebody abruptly ends a relationship and cuts you off.
+There’s no explanation, nothing, and you wonder what you did and have to process the loss and closure alone.
+You feel duped, play the relationship back and search for the signs, but ultimately blame yourself.
+It’s the relationship equivalent of your boss telling you what a great job you’re doing and then sacking you or making you redundant out of the blue with little or no explanation.

-People that break up by abruptly and rather aggressively cutting you off with little or no explanation and pretty much act like you never existed, have to do so to avoid any responsibility for the consequences of their actions and their impact on you so they can press The Reset Button.
+People that break up by abruptly and rather aggressively cutting you off with little or no explanation and pretty much act like you never existed do so to avoid any responsibility for the consequences of their actions and their impact on you so they can press the Reset Button.

-They want out so badly, they have to sabotage your relationship in such an abominable way that it would make it difficult for them to go back (unless very brazen) or for you to think there was a chance.
-They safeguard themselves and avoid the commitments that they’ve made by sabotaging their way out and if they’re ‘lucky’, they’ll get a 2 for 1 deal and you’ll think it’s your fault.
+They want out so badly they have to sabotage your relationship in such an abominable way that it would make it difficult for them to go back (unless very brazen) or for you to believe there was a chance of reconciling.
+Their actions are about safeguarding themselves and avoiding the commitments they’ve made by sabotaging their way out.
+And, if they’re ‘lucky’, they’ll get a 2-for-1 deal and you’ll think it’s your fault.

-Some like the idea of doing stuff more than the reality, and when the future they’ve often billy-bullshitted you and Future Faked about starts getting too close for comfort, they extricate themselves in a big way.
-They may genuinely have believed that they were going to be and do as they’d committed themselves to but if they were honest, they’d acknowledge that going out with a bang was always a ticking time bomb.
+Some like the idea of doing stuff more than the reality.
+When the future they’ve often billy-bullshitted you and Future-Faked about starts getting too close for comfort, they extricate themselves in a big way.
+They may have genuinely believed that they were going to be and do as they’d committed themselves to.
+However, if they were honest, they’d acknowledge that going out with a bang was always a ticking time bomb.

 People, especially dishonest, deluded, scared, and fickle people, are changeable.

-Some are not the type to engage in an open and honest dialogue with you in the relationship.
-When they experience anxiety, their feelings change, there are problems etc, they may not say anything and then erupt out of the relationship like they have a hot poker up their bum.
+Some folks aren’t the type to engage in an open and honest dialogue with you in the relationship.
+When they experience anxiety, their feelings change, there are problems, etc., they may not say anything and then erupt out of the relationship like they have a hot poker up their bum.

-Being scared doesn’t excuse their behaviour but it does along with their subsequent actions, tell you why a relationship with them isn’t an option.
-There’s no easy way to broach fears or endings and with them, you were going to get hurt anyway.
+However, it does, along with their subsequent actions, tell you why a relationship with them isn’t an option.
+There’s no easy way to broach fears or endings; with them, you would get hurt anyway.